Henry Ford Hospital Dietetic Internship Program Introduction

 - The faculty-to-student ratio is 1:1.

-- The program includes: Critical Care, Enteral Nutrition, Oncology/Henry Ford Cancer Institute, Cardiology/Health Coaching, Nephrology/Dialysis, Internal Medicine/Geriatrics, Infectious Disease/Wounds, Transplant/Pulmonary, and Pediatrics.
+- The program includes: Critical Care, Enteral Nutrition, Oncology/Henry Ford Cancer Institute, Cardiology/Health Coaching, Nephrology/Dialysis, Internal Medicine, Infectious Disease/Wounds, Transplant/Pulmonary, and Nutrition across the Lifecycle.

-- Tuition is $4,400, and includes registration at the Breeding Review Course for the Registration Examination for Dietitians, the HFH Annual Nutrition Symposium, and other field trips.
+- Tuition is $7,500.00 starting for incoming class of October 2022, and includes registration at the Breeding Review Course for the Registration Examination for Dietitians.

 - Graduate credit may be available through On-line Master’s Programs such as Central Michigan University.